|About RFL | Current Issue | Past Issues | Supplement Issues | Subscribe | Announcements | Editorial Staff | Submissions | Contact RFL|

 Please list the names, institutions, e-mail addresses of all authors, and also include a brief biographical statement (maximum 50 words, in sentence format) for each author.
 (This information will be removed when the articles are distributed for blind review.)
 Authors must accompany their submission with a statement that the manuscripts has not been published elsewhere or is not being considered for publication elsewhere.

 Submissions may be submitted in the following formats: (a) Microsoft Word documents and (b) RTF documents.
 If a different format is required in order to better handle foreign language fonts, please consult with the editors.
-Submissions can be transmitted in either of the following ways:
+Submissions can be transmitted by electronic mail: Send the main document and any accompanying files (images, etc.) to firstname.lastname@example.org

 Please check the General Publication Policies below for additional guidelines.back to top